 For admission consideration, each applicant must have an academic record including, but not limited to, a transcript of grades and achievement test scores, which indicates potential success at Clarksville Academy.
 An interview and entrance test will be required of all applicants for grades Pre-K through twelve.
-Admission applications may be obtained from Christie Burger, Director of Admissions.
+Admission inquiries and applications can be located on our website at clarksvilleacademy.com.
+Click the Admissions tab.
 For more information regarding International Admissions, please contact Christie Burger at 931-647-6311 or cburger@clarksvilleacademy.com.